dinakaranonline/blog/_posts/2021-01-09-how-i-hosted-my-blog-for-0-$.md

 **What I learnt from the experience**

-- Loved the whole exploration of figuring it out and setting up things
+- Loved the whole exploration of figuring it out and setting up things.

 - Whole process was not that seamless as I expected it to be.

 - Blogging workflow is not optimal.
 It takes more time to make things work.

 - Distribution is decent, but not good.
 Posting in LinkedIn and Twitter has better reach than this.

 Despite all this, I was happy with the whole setup.
 I could understand how the entire thing came together - be it various layouts, look and feel, data and other things working in the background to finally render the blog.
 There was an option to configure Google Analytics as well and track the performance of the site.